What does a Systems Administrator do?

 Responsibilities:

-- Monitor system performance and implement improvements.
+- Monitor system performance and implement improvements as needed.

 Qualifications